AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2022-10-22-serializing-html-form-data-with-javascript/index.md

 ---
 title: Serializing HTML Form Data with JavaScript
-description: Learn how to use JavaScript's FormData, URLSearchParams, and URL constructors to serialize an HTML form's data into a well-formatted and encoded URL.
+description: Use JavaScript's FormData, URLSearchParams, and URL constructors to serialize an HTML form's data into a well-formatted and encoded URL.
 keywords: [form data, serialize form data]
 categories: [html, javascript, forms]
 ---